cbmr-data/cbmr-data.github.io/esrum/_sources/services/jupyter.rst.txt

 similar, to avoid the notebook shutting down if you lose connection to the server.
 See :ref:`p_tips_tmux` for more information.

-To actually connect to the notebook server, you will need to setup port forwarding using the port-number from your command.
+To actually connect to the notebook server, you will need to set up port forwarding using the port-number from your command.

 ****************************************